San Lorenzo River

 The San Lorenzo River (Río de San Lorenzo) is a 29.3 mi river in the U.S. state of California.
-The name San Lorenzo derives from the Spanish language for "Saint Lawrence" due to its reported sighting on that saints feast day by Spanish explorers.
+The name San Lorenzo derives from the Spanish language for "Saint Lawrence" due to its reported sighting on that saint's feast day by Spanish explorers.
 Its headwaters originate in Castle Rock State Park in the Santa Cruz Mountains and flow south by southeast through the San Lorenzo Valley before passing through Santa Cruz and emptying into Monterey Bay and the Pacific Ocean.

 Watershed and course

 The San Lorenzo begins as an intermittent stream around the precipitous slopes of Castle Rock Ridge, a major divide separating drainages of the San Francisco Bay area and the Pacific Ocean, in the Santa Cruz Mountains.
 Its headwaters is about 1 mile upstream of Castle Rock State Park on private property just south of the Saratoga Gap.
-Once inside the park's boundary, the perrenial river flows approximately 1.5 miles before leaving the unit.
+Once inside the park's boundary, the perennial river flows approximately 1.5 miles before leaving the unit.
 Within state park boundaries, Craig Springs Creek, Tin Can Creek, and several small unnamed tributaries empty into the river.